zaandahl/mercat/README.md

 > help(smef)

 ## MERCAT help
-You can get a list of commands from MERCAT using the following command:
+You can get a list of commands available within MERCAT using the following command:
 > help(package = "mercat")

 ## The MERCAT vignette